Dangote Projects Naira Could Strengthen to N1,100/$ on FG Policies

-- Aliko Dangote projects the naira could strengthen to as low as N1,100 to the dollar in 2026, contingent on the Federal Government's industrial and economic reform policies.
+Aliko Dangote anticipates the naira could appreciate to N1,100 per dollar due to the Federal Government's industrial and economic reforms.

 Aliko Dangote, Chairman of the Dangote Group, has projected a potential strengthening of the naira to as low as N1,100 to the dollar this year.
 This forecast is based on the anticipated positive impact of the Federal Government’s ongoing industrial and economic reform policies.